How to Share API Keys With Your Team (Securely, in 2026)

 Pattern D: Rotating after a known leak

 Someone accidentally pasted a key into a public Slack channel, or a CI log captured one.
-Two-step response:
+Use a four-step response:

-- Communicate the new key via a one-time link to anyone whose local
+- Communicate.
+Send the replacement via a one-time link to anyone whose local

 Don't paste the new key into the same Slack channel where the old one leaked.
 Yes, this happens.